TrashUwU/PokeAssistant/README.md

 ## Features
 - Fast and light
 - Can be hosted 24/7 on cloud or on PC
-- Pokemon dataset updates automatically (But if the code gets updated, you need to update it yourself)
+- Pokemon dataset updates automatically (But if the code gets updated, you need to copy the updated code and paste it in your REPL)
-- Returns 2-3 Pokemon as prediction
+- Returns 2-3 Pokemons as prediction

 ## Bot Installation Guide Guide
 You surely want a private bot for your server, now that you have got the source code, you wonder: how do I keep the bot up 24/7?